 Applicants are required to send transcripts, 2 letters of recommendation, and fill out the online application.
-Applications will be accepted starting December 1, 2014, an Application Guide is available for downloading.
-For full consideration, applications should be received by Friday, February 13, 2015.
+Applications are currently being accepted.
+An Application Guide is available for downloading.
+For full consideration, applications should be received by Friday, February 12, 2016.
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.

 **Please note: Our funding only allows for us to fund US citizens.
 Support can be granted to permanent residents with the proper documentation.
 Students from University of Michigan are not eligible.

 Students who are selected to participate in the program will receive:

 Active REU research areas in Physics at Michigan include:

 To view example projects at the University of Michigan, please click here.

 "The REU program was a great experience that challenged me to learn a lot, try a new area of physics, and prepare for applying to graduate school!
 The mentorship I received was incredible, and I liked the environment with the other REU students and in my lab group.
 In both aspects, there was a very collaborative attitude which was fantastic!

 "This program expanded my worldview of what opportunities are possible in the diverse field of physics.
 The research environment at institutions like UMich with 'very high research' activity is radically different!
 I was blown away by the magnitude of their facilities and resources, and vast network of collaborators from all parts of the world on various projects.
 After spending a summer here, I'm more committed to applying to graduate school, involving myself in research at my home institution, and continuing to do well in my classes." -Katherine De Los Santos, Summer 2014